 Bigg Boss 13: Arhaan Khan, Paras Chhabra, Mahira Sharma & Others Nominated For This Week’s Eviction

 Bigg Boss 13 makers are giving audiences a high dose of entertainment.
-Last weekend, viewers witnessed a surprising elimination (Tehseen Poonawalla was evicted) and a new entry - Vishal Aditya Singh - who is the seventh wild card entry.
-Before announcing the nomination task, Bigg Boss gave special power to Shefali Jarwala, who is the captain of the house, to nominate a person apart from Siddharth Shukla and Shehnaz Gill, and she named Devoleena Bhattacharjee.
+Last weekend, viewers witnessed a surprising elimination (Tehseen Poonawalla) and a newbie in the house - Vishal Aditya Singh - who is the seventh wild card entry.
+Before announcing the nomination task, Bigg Boss gave a special power to Shefali Jarwala, who is the captain of the house, to nominate a person apart from Siddharth Shukla and Shehnaz Gill.
+She picked Devoleena Bhattacharjee.

 BB PCO Task